Emmeline Mainguy

-Emmeline Mainguy (born 12 June 1988) is a footballer who plays as a goalkeeper for SM Caen and the Martinique women's national team.

-Born in mainland France, she plays for the Martinique women's national team.
+Emmeline Mainguy (born 12 June 1988) is a footballer who plays as a goalkeeper for SM Caen.
+Born in mainland France, she plays for the Martinique national team.

 Club career

 Mainguy debuted for French side FCF Condé at the age of sixteen.
 In 2007, Mainguy signed for French side Lyon, helping the club win the league.

 In 2011, she signed for French side Guingamp, In 2017, she signed for French side Dijon, where she alternated with France international Mylène Chavas.
 She was regarded as one of the club's most important players during late 2019.

 On 12 July 2020, Mainguy was announced at Napoli.

 In 2021, Mainguy was announced at Fleury.

 Mainguy left Metz in June 2024.

 On 26 July 2024, Mainguy was announced at SM Caen for the 2024/25 season.

 International career

 Mainguy represented France internationally at the 2006 FIFA U-20 Women's World Championship.

 Mainguy was called up to the Martinique national team in November 2023 for a 2024 CONCACAF W Gold Cup qualification match against El Salvador.